project-ncl/pp-integrator/README.md

 It produces the `pp-integrator-1.0.0-SNAPSHOT-runner.jar` file in the `./target` directory.
 Be aware that it’s not an _über-jar_ as the dependencies are copied into the `./target/lib` directory.

-The application is now runnable using `java -Dpp.url=<url> -jar target/pp-integrator-1.0.0-SNAPSHOT-runner.jar`.
+The application is now runnable using `java -Dorg.jboss.pnc.ppitegrator.pp.rest.ProductPagesService/mp-rest/url=<pp_url> -jar target/pp-integrator-1.0.0-SNAPSHOT-runner.jar`.

 ## Creating a native executable